Uokoroafor/gpt_from_scratch/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 # gpt_from_scratch
+### Repository Notice

+This repository serves primarily as a sandbox environment used for experimentation and testing.
+While it is now publicly accessible for submission purposes, please be aware that the codebase might contain unfinished features, experimental code snippets, and other elements typically found in a developmental playground.
+As such, the code and its components might not represent a finalised or production-ready state.
+If you have questions or need further clarifications on specific parts, please feel free to reach out or raise an issue.

+## Overview

+This is a repository worked on as a larger part of the individual project submission MSc in Artificial Intelligence Course at Imperial College London.
 This is a PyTorch implementation of a smaller version of the GPT model.
 It has been inspired by the work of Andrej Karpathy and his nanoGPT [repo](https://github.com/karpathy/nanoGPT/tree/master) and  video [tutorial](https://github.com/karpathy/ng-video-lecture/).

 It enacts the components of the transformer architecture in the pre-Norm style, which is the style used in the original paper.